 This historical city is unique because it is the bridge between East and West, Europe and Asia Minor, occidental and oriental, ancient and modern, Islam and Christendom.
 Although Ankara is the capital of Turkey, Istanbul serves as the commercial center and is its largest city.

 The boat ride helped the delegation place Istanbul into a proper geographical perspective.
 More importantly, it served as a metaphor for the beginning of our transformation from mere tourist and sightseers to participants in the making of history.
-Although the water relaxed our minds, the significance of our journey weighed heavily on our hearts.
+Although the water relaxed our mind

 It crystallized more so than at any prior moment on the trip that we represented the Nation of Islam in the West and everything we did would have implications beyond our limited understanding.
 Our greatest concern was that no one back home would believe how well we were treated by our hosts and what we had witnessed and participated in.
 We wondered out loud if the significance of Minister Farrakhan’s world tours were grasped by the believers and supporters back in the United States.
 This was a pivotal moment on the trip.